Jatiya League

-The Jatiya League, officially Bangladesh National League, which was founded as the National Progressive League, and later known as the Pakistan National League, is a dissolved political party in Bangladesh.
+The Jatiya League, officially Bangladesh National League, which was founded as the National Progressive League, and later known as the Pakistan National League, is an unregistered political party in Bangladesh.

 Ataur Rahman Khan was the leader of the party.
 Later it was granted registration in Bangladesh on 21 September 1976.

-However, in 2025, Election Commission approves preliminary registration for Bangladesh Jatiya League, although it's not confirmed that whether newly formed Bangladesh Jatiya League is somehow carries legacy of Ataur Rahman Khan's Jatiya League.
+However, in 2025, the Election Commission approved preliminary registration for Bangladesh Jatiya League, although it is unconfirmed whether the newly formed Bangladesh Jatiya League is somehow carries legacy of Ataur Rahman Khan's Jatiya League.